Interior Design. Cataleya, a gastrobar in Caceres, Spain, 2015.

-“Cataleya” is a new Gastrobar located at Doctor Fleming street, No 8 in Caceres, Spain.
+Cataleya is a new gastrobar in Doctor Fleming street No 8, Caceres, Spain.

-The concept responds to the request to create a new gastronomic alternative for the city in a “different” space, by re-inventing an old location.
+The design concept responds to the client’s request to create a new gastronomic alternative for the city in a “different” space, by re-inventing an old location.

-This new interior design puts a modern touch to what was once a bar and nothing else.
+The interior design gives a modern touch to what was once a bar and nothing else.

-The aesthetics proposal is inspired on formal abstraction while the order is one of the project`s main features.
-Mini-Furniture islands allow you to enjoy different atmospheres inside a whole larger space: high tables with stools typical of a bar, armchairs with low tables and chairs with dining tables spaces which remind us of a coffee shop; creating all a cozy homelike environment.
+The aesthetics are inspired by formal abstraction, while the organisation of the space is one of the project`s most interesting features.
+Small islands with tables and chairs allow you to enjoy a variety of atmospheres inside the larger space: high tables with stools typical of a bar, low tables with armchairs, and “coffee shop style” dining tables with chairs.
+The environment of the whole gastrobar is cosy and homelike.

-The warm lights with visible lamps add warmth to the solution.
-It contrasts with the coldness of stainless steel and the industrial look of metal mesh in furniture and ceilings.
-LED lights of different colors can be seen from outside to differentiate among activities held inside: red lights indicate that a wine tasting is having place, if blue, cheerful drinks may being offered, if purple then the place is holding a tailored event.
+The warm light adds warmth to the space, which is dominated by the coldness of stainless steel and the industrial look of metal mesh, in furniture and ceilings.
+LED lights of different colours can be seen from outside the gastrobar.
+They are meant to communicate which activities are taking place inside.
+Red lights indicate that there is a wine tasting.
+When the lights are blue cheerful drinks are offered.
+Purple lights mean that the place is holding a private event.

 The design project includes all furniture in the space.
 The manufacture was carried out by local producers.

 (The picture above is a virtual image)

 Assistant designer: Leandro Luján Milián.